Yushetf/Proyecto_MAD/README.md

   · Fourth step: We can view a list of available bars or restaurants if AFTER using the map, we go to the collection button.
 There, the names of the bars or restaurants
     will appear.
 We can also clear the list by clicking on the button located at the top right (DELETE ALL), which will delete the entire database.

+  · Fifth step: We can use the search bar to search by name for one of the available bars on our list (Optional).

+  · Sixth step: We can click on any bar in the list to display information about it.

 ## Participants

 List of Proyecto_MAD developers: